Common Knee Injuries and Prevention Tips

 The Doctor Will See You Now

-Although some knee pain can be home treated with anti-inflammatories, rest, and ice, you should make an appointment with OSMS when:
+Although some knee pain can be home treated with anti-inflammatories, rest, and ice, you should schedule an appointment with OSMS when:

 No matter where your knee pain lies and what the underlying cause of your knee pain is, OSMS will get you back to the life you love!

-Dr. Sullivan is an Orthopedic Surgeon with OSMS and sees patients in Green Bay, Oconto Falls, and Kewaunee.
+Dr. Sullivan is an Orthopedic Surgeon with OSMS and sees patients in Green Bay and Oconto Falls.

 Read more about blog posts about the knee by clicking here.